 97.9 Home Radio

-Last March 17, after 14 years as an AC station, 97.9 Home Radio entered into the Hot AC market, with its slogan Natural.
+Last March 17, after 14 years as a Soft AC station, 97.9 Home Radio entered into the Contemporary Middle of the Road (or simply mass-based) market, with its slogan Natural.
 Under the management of DWIZ program director & announcer Bryan Quitoriano, who used to be known as Idol T-Bowne from DM 955, Star FM & Yes FM, the same DJs had changed their names, which are lifted from food.

 Last July, despite the numerous changes, it also launched its evening radio show hosted by singers Duncan Ramos and Jimmy Bondoc.